 I have facilitated undergraduate workshops on Medieval Women's Writing and Music of the Crusades (see below for further details).

-I have several years experience tutoring students to GCSE and A-Level English and French, and can offer support for literature and language elements of these exams.
+I have a number of years experience tutoring students to GCSE and A-Level English and French, and can offer support for literature and language elements of these exams.
 I have also tutored for the French Brevet and offer proofreading services.
-I can also offer consultation on UK university entrance procedures and exams.
+I can also offer consultation on UK university entrance procedures and exams, including to Oxbridge candidates.

 "It was really nice having [Liam] as our lecteur.
 I enjoyed the topics we discussed and I felt more comfortable giving my opinion than I usually do.
 Thank you!"

 "This was an excellent module.
 The information was clearly accessible which makes student life much more simple.
 Liam was very knowledgeable and made the module engaging."